Principal investigators: Gaetan Borot, Olaf Hohm

 This research topic integrates well into the RTG as it provides mathematical foundations for phenomenology, scattering amplitudes, the AdS/CFT correspondence and for perturbative expansions in terms of Feynman diagrams.

-In addition, Dyson-Schwinger equations provide a link to the non-perturbative physics of lattice field theory.
 The spacetime formulation provided by double field theory is a promising framework in order to understand the principles underlying the “double copy” construction for the computation of amplitudes.